-The job hunt has changed drastically over the last decade.
-Now, brands have more competition and employees have higher expectations than ever before.
-Brands that want to find and keep the best and brightest need to be aware of these trends—and strategize around them.
+Post-Pandemic, employment has radically changed.
+Employees have higher expectations than ever before (as perks like remote work have become more common), and employers have more hiring competition than ever.
+Brands that want to find and keep the best and brightest need to be aware of these key market changes—and strategize around them.

 1) Jobs are easier to find—and leave.
 Social media has given job seekers more access to jobs than ever.
 Through sites like LinkedIn, Monster, or Twitter, people have larger networks and can interact more easily with potential employers.